 Free Things To Do in Beijing

-North of the Forbidden City, this neighborhood (also called a "hutong") packs so much character into its narrow streets.
+North of the Forbidden City, this neighborhood packs so much character into its narrow streets (hutongs).
 Nanlouguxiang continually surprises you with exciting discoveries in boutique shops and tantalizing flavors from unassuming vendors.
 When you need a shopping break, visit the Bell and Drum Towers that also reside here.
 While this bohemian district has witnessed an increase in tourist volume, it has avoided the commercialization and urban renovations that characterize other Beijing areas.
-One TripAdvisor user attests, "Nanluoguxiang is an excellent place to get away from the hectic day to day life in Beijing."

 Fact: The arts are booming in Beijing.
 You only need to tour the Dashanzi Art District to witness this creative surge.
 The epicenter of this artistic explosion is 798 Space (also known as Factory 798), an old electronics manufacturing site and warehouse.
-Originally designed by East Germans in the 1950s, the stern architecture beautifully juxtaposes the richly colorful contents of artist's studios.
-The two-million-square-foot venue boasts galleries, eateries, and bars, making it a one-stop-shop for hip locals and curious tourists.
-As this space has filled up, artists (and developers) have started up around 798 Space.
+Originally designed by East Germans in the 1950s, the stern architecture beautifully juxtaposes the richly colorful contents of artist studios.
+The 2-million-square-foot venue boasts galleries, eateries and bars, making it a one-stop-shop for hip locals and curious tourists.

 For a survey of Chinese history, head to the National Museum of China.
 Positioned on the eastern edge of Tiananmen Square, the exhibits in this museum neatly outline the nation's past for visitors, both native and foreign.
 After a massive renovation, the facility reopened in the spring of 2011 with updated displays and an interior facelift.
-Among the many treasures, you'll find entire rooms dedicated to jade, porcelain, and bronze artifacts.
+Among the many treasures (more than one million), you'll find entire rooms dedicated to jade, porcelain and bronze artifacts.

 Explore More of Beijing